-It use to be that getting a mortgage for a house was a scary concept.
+It use to be that getting a mortgage to buy a home was a scary prospect.
 Now, getting a mortgage is a terrific idea!
-See, when our parents were trying to get a mortgage they had to pay rates of 7% at best and now we only have to pay 3.5% interest.
+When our parents were applying for a mortgage they were lucky to get a rate of 7%.
+Right now we can get a rate as low as 3.5% interest.
 The amount of interest you pay between the two is an incredible difference!

-Low interest rates are one of many reasons why you really need to act now.
-Don’t have enough money so you figure it’s not worth reading on?
+Low interest rates are one of many reasons you really need to act now.
+Don’t have enough for a 20% down payment so you figure it’s not worth reading on?
 Don’t forget that FHA loans only require 3% down on the purchase price.
 You can sure count on that not lasting forever!

 Just take a look at that graph on the right and let it sink in.
 Right now, mortgage rates are the lowest they’ve been pretty much ever.
 The 40 year average is above 8%!

 When our parents bought their homes it was very likely that they paid more than 8% interest.
 That means a $300,000 would actually cost them $792,466 or $492,466 in interest payments over 30 years!

 If you were to buy that same house today it would only cost $484,968 or $184,968 in interest.
 The difference is enough to buy a whole other house!
 If you were to compare payments with your parents on that same house, they would have paid roughly $400 more a month than you.